Legal Remedies for Transboundary Pollution

 Chapter 7: The Joint Governance of Transboundary River Basins: Some Observations on the Role of Law

-Marjan Peeters1 1 INTRODUCTION This chapter focuses on the transnational management of transboundary rivers.
+7. The joint governance of transboundary river basins: some observations on the role of law Marjan Peeters1 1 INTRODUCTION This chapter focuses on the transnational management of transboundary rivers.
 One of the classic examples of a transboundary environmental problem is that the upstream use of a river might harm the downstream water quality in another state.
 The Netherlands, being the delta for four main rivers, will naturally suﬀer from this type of event.2 The Sandoz aﬀair of 1986, where a ﬁre at a chemical plant in Switzerland and the subsequent leakage of the polluted ﬁrewater into the river caused a ‘dead’ ecology of the River Rhine, is an important example.3 Being a victim-state, the Netherlands traditionally has a particular interest in developing an international approach with respect to the management of transboundary river systems.
 The Dutch government therefore engaged in discussions and political negotiations with upstream polluting states.
 As a result of international political meetings, several transboundary river commissions have been established.
 Those commissions, containing representative delegations from the river basin states, overarch the national regional and local governments of the concerned states.
 The commissions have originally been established on a voluntary base, and are subsequently formalized by means of a treaty.
-The development of the river 1 The author would like to thank Mr Mario Cerutti (Secretary of the International Meuse Commission), Mr Ben van de Wetering (Secretary of the International Rhine Commission) and Dr Anne Schulte-Wülwer-Leidig (Substitute Secretary of the International Rhine Commission) for their expert advice.
-Also thanks go to Mrs Anne Jenniskens LL.M, for her assistance to the...
+The development of the river 1 The author would like to thank Mr Mario Cerutti (Secretary of the International Meuse Commission), Mr Ben van de Wetering (Secretary of the International Rhine Commission) and Dr Anne Schulte-Wülwer-Leidig (Substitute Secretary of the International Rhine Commission) for their...

 You are not authenticated to view the full text of this chapter or article.